bradleyramos/scripts/README.txt

     Only asks user for First Name, Last Name, and location of source file Source must be another computer in transfer mode or an APFS+ Partition hard drive User creation, file transfer, and launch update included

+Vestion 1.1
+  crontab
+    Job to keep github repo on witmac (reasonably) up to date Job to create printer driver archive for install_driver install_printer.sh:
+    Asks only once for admin password
+    Downloads faster by taking all from cron job repeats possible with just script